Deadly Mistakes Most People Make When Trying to Break Bad Habits

 It seems that we relapse as soon as we make a breakthrough and only a few lucky iron-willed individuals somehow manage to steer clear of addictive behavior.

 In case you’re not one of these few disciplined individuals who successfully break bad habits, you’re in for a treat.

 Depending on the habit and how badly you cling to it, it may get next to impossible to break it without the right guidance.

-Luckily, Habitify is here to provide that guidance and point out the deadliest mistakes most people make when trying to quit their addictions.
+Luckily, Habitify is here to provide that guidance and point out the deadliest mistakes most people make when trying to quit their bad habits.

-1. Postponing the strife needed to end the bad habit
+1. Postponing the strife needed to stop the bad habits